septavios/obsidian-proofreader-fork/PUBLISH.md

     "id": "proofreader",
     "name": "Proofreader",
     "author": "pseudometa (aka Chris Grieser)",
-    "description": "AI-based proofreading of your writing.
-Inserts changes as suggestions right in the editor, similar annotations in word processing apps.", "repo": "chrisgrieser/proofreader"
+    "description": "AI-based proofreading and stylistic improvements for your writing.
+Changes are inserted as suggestions directly in the editor, similar to suggested changes in word processing apps.", "repo": "chrisgrieser/proofreader"
   }
 ```